Divyasree00/tadreeblms/README.md

-🚀 TadreebLMS
+🚀 TadreebLMS :

-TadreebLMS is a powerful, open-source Learning Management System (LMS) designed to deliver modern, scalable, and professional education and training platforms.
+TadreebLMS is a modern, open-source Learning Management System (LMS) built to support educational institutions, training organizations, and professional development programs.
-It supports academic institutions, training centers, and professional development organizations by providing a complete solution for course delivery, learner management, assessments, and certification.
+It enables seamless delivery of digital learning through structured courses, assessments, progress tracking, and certification.

 Our organization is dedicated to developing future leaders through innovative and impactful education.
 We aim to equip students, professionals, and leaders with essential knowledge, skills, and strategic thinking to excel in a dynamic global environment.

-🌍 Why TadreebLMS?

-TadreebLMS has been developed as an extensible and customizable LMS inspired by real-world training platforms used in professional environments.
-It is built to support:

-Continuous professional development
+🌍 About TadreebLMS :

+TadreebLMS is designed to be flexible, scalable, and customizable, making it suitable for a wide range of learning use cases such as:

+Academic learning

-Institutional and corporate training
+Corporate and professional training

+Skill development programs

-Online and blended learning models
+Online and blended learning environments

-As an open-source project, TadreebLMS allows organizations to fully own, customize, and scale their learning infrastructure.
+As an open-source platform, TadreebLMS allows organizations to fully control their learning infrastructure, adapt workflows, and extend functionality as needed.

-📚 Key Features
+📚 Key Features :
 👥 User & Role Management

-Student / Trainee enrollment
+Student registration and enrollment

-Instructor / Teacher registration
+Instructor onboarding and management

-Admin role with full platform control
+Admin-level platform control

-Role-based access control
+Role-based access permissions

-🎓 Course Management
+🎓 Course Management :

-Create and manage courses
+Create, organize, and manage courses

-Organize courses into categories
+Categorize courses by subject or skill area

-Assign courses to individuals or groups
+Assign courses to users or groups

-Support for professional, technical, and soft-skill courses

-Track learning progress per course
+Track course completion percentage

-📝 Assessments & Learning Evaluation
+📝 Assessments & Evaluation :

-Course-based quizzes and assessments
+Quizzes and evaluations linked to courses

-Performance tracking and grading
+Manual and automatic grading

-Evaluation support for professional training programs
+Learner performance tracking

-📊 Progress & Reporting
+📊 Progress & Reporting :

-Percentage-based course completion tracking

-Learner progress dashboards
+Individual learner dashboards

-Instructor overview of student performance

-Administrative reports for institutions
+Course progress and completion insights

+Instructor and admin-level reports

-🏅 Certificates & Verification
+🏅 Certificates :

-Automatic certificate issuance upon course completion
+Automatic certificate generation upon course completion

-Downloadable course certificates
+Downloadable and shareable certificates

+Customizable certificate templates

-Certificate verification support
+Optional certificate verification support

-Suitable for professional and compliance-based training

-📚 Learning Resources
+📚 Learning Resources :

-Resource / library section for course materials
+Resource libraries for supplementary materials

-Upload and manage supporting documents
+Upload and manage documents and learning assets

-Centralized access to training references

-🌐 Platform Capabilities
+🌐 Platform Capabilities :

-Multi-language support (e.g. English / Arabic)
+Multi-language support (e.g. English, Arabic)

-Responsive design for desktop and mobile
+Responsive and mobile-friendly design

 Secure authentication system

-Scalable for cloud or on-premise deployment
+Cloud or on-premise deployment

+🛠️ Technology Stack :

+Backend: PHP / Laravel

+Frontend: HTML, CSS, JavaScript

+Database: MySQL / PostgreSQL

+Authentication: Role-based access control

+Deployment: Cloud | On-Premise